Expert Upcycling: Shifting the Compute-Efficient Frontier of Mixture-of-Experts: Extended related work

 \paragraph{Stacking Your Transformers \citep{du2024stackingtransformers}.} Systematically studied model growth operators (depth stacking, width expansion) for efficient LLM pre-training, showing that stacking can save 50\%+ of training compute.
 Our work addresses a complementary growth axis: rather than stacking layers (depth), we duplicate experts (MoE width).
 The two approaches could potentially be composed for compound savings.

 \paragraph{Stacking as Accelerated Gradient Descent \citep{agarwal2024stacking}.} Provided optimization-theoretic justification for why layer stacking accelerates training, connecting it to accelerated gradient descent.
-Our theoretical framework (symmetry breaking, PL-condition convergence) serves an analogous role for expert duplication, but the mechanisms differ: stacking exploits depth-wise structure, while our analysis addresses the symmetry introduced by expert replication and how continued training breaks it.
+Our regret-bound decomposition (Appendix~\ref{app:proof}) serves an analogous role for expert duplication, but the mechanisms differ: stacking exploits depth-wise structure, while our analysis addresses the capacity gap and initialization quality introduced by expert replication.

 \paragraph{Deep Progressive Training \citep{bu2025dpt}.} Analyzed progressive depth expansion through optimization theory and feature learning, establishing conditions for function-preserving growth to maintain convergence.
 Our work extends this progressive training philosophy to the MoE expert-count dimension, with an analogous theoretical framework analyzing warm initialization and symmetry breaking in the sparse routing setting.